HIST 101H. Western Civilization to 1000 CE. 1 Unit.

 HIST 348V.
 Maritime China and Chinese Migration.
 1 Unit.

+This course focuses on Stetson's Human Diversity Value.
 This seminar will be useful for those who seek to understand how to relate China to the wider world and how to better understand the diversity inherent in patterns of human migration.
 The course will explore such topics through case studies related to maritime China and the migration of ethnic Chinese worldwide after 1800.
 Readings and discussions will cover concepts and themes such as transnationalism, Chinese identity and Chinese trading networks.
 No prior knowledge of Chinese languages, culture, or history is required.
 Junior Seminar.

 HIST 349H.
 War and Diplomacy in Modern East Asia.
 1 Unit.